NioTheFirst/ScType/create_typefile.md

 Then, there are `{length of return tuple}` comma-separated, annotations that represent each of the tuple objects, in order.
 If an object in the return tuple does not have much usage (i.e. it is a string or a boolean), simply leave a blank space, add a comma, and move on to the next object.

-For all other objects, follow the following format:
+For all other objects in the return tuple, follow the following format:

 #### Token Type File